marcomole00/sweng2-rp-mole/report.md

 The documentation of these variables is generally found on the registry itself, to be consulted by the developer when writing the specification of the Pod.

 Configuration errors could be caused by human error, or by the lack of documentation of the registry itself.
-The effects of these errors could be result in a crash of the container, either immediate or after some time, or in a misbehaviour of the container.
+The effects of these errors could be result in a crash of the container, either immediate or after some time, or in a misbehavior of the container.
 It also could be a security risk, since a misconfiguration of security parameters could lead to the use of default credentials, or to the use of a non secure protocol.

 An erroneous configuration of a container is hard to debug, since the point of failure may not be immediately recognizable due to the highly level of coupling of microservices architecture.
 There is also an additional element of complexity due to the fact that the application is running inside a virtualized environment, and the failure could be caused by a misconfiguration of the container itself, or by a misconfiguration of the virtualized environment.
 The errors could be: the container crashes, the container boots but the application does not work as expected, the container boots but the application does not work at all.
+These errors could also be caused by other factors, such as the network, the virtualized environment, the orchestration service, or the application itself.
+All these factors make the debugging process potentially very complex.

 It could be also a potentially costly error, since most of K8s clusters exist on a pay-per-use cloud environment.